evk3/Nipah_phylogenetics/README.md

 This script is from Jason Ladner.
 Check out his github [page](https://github.com/jtladner/Scripts/tree/master/chimeric_reads) for original [script](https://github.com/jtladner/Scripts/blob/master/chimeric_reads/chimeric_reads_v3.6.2.py).

-## Genome Coverage Plots and SNP Plots
+## Genome Coverage Plots and Minor Variant Plots

 A question was raised during review of the manuscript as to whether the use of enrichment probes biased the enriched reads.
 We directly tested this by sequencing a paired subset of our viral isolates using enrichment and non-enrichment based methods.